Review of Ghosting the News, by Margaret Sullivan

 “It’s really hard to get newspapers to engage these days,” said Blake, who emphasizes how much he loved newspapers growing up.
 “I hate to say it, but when it comes to marketing in small towns, you’re better off spending money on Facebook than trying to get something into the paper.”
 Seum said he’s tried to compensate by “knocking on more doors” and “posting more on social media” than his older rivals.

 As a neophyte, and not part of Moundsville’s elite dominated by older residents like former mayors Gene Saunders and Phil Remke (both featured in our film, Moundsville, now on PBS), Seum needed a newspaper, not necessarily to endorse him, but simply to hold up his candidacy to the light.
 Because it wasn’t, his odds of winning a seat next week are diminished, at the expense of citizens, who should know about fresh candidates challenging the old guard.
+(NOTE: Seum did not won a seat.)
 And there is interest: My story on this blog about Seum has been read over 1,500 times, and was picked up by The Daily Yonder, an online magazine covering rural America.

 The 2016 election turned places like Moundsville into vote clusters for national reporters to mine for political intelligence.
 And without local newspapers to anchor them, it was easier for residents to get swept up in conversations about Donald Trump.
 They could find a ready audience repeating what they had heard on TV.
 Instead of bringing up the story reported in the local paper about how the coal company bribed the mayor, morning coffee squads across the country sunk their teeth into anything related to Trump, and online conspiracy theories with little relevance to their lives.